I’m Pat McClendon

 Healthcare realities for nurses:

-For nurses, authentic caring is hard to sustain in our current work environments … for all the reasons we know too well.
+For nurses, authentic caring, paying attention to what matters most to people and involving patient choice in care is hard to sustain in our current work environments … for all the reasons we know too well.

-Nurses soldier on trying to capture those illusive authentic connections with patients while doing their nursing jobs …Until they can’t.
+Nurses soldier on trying to capture these illusive authentic connections with patients while doing their nursing jobs …Until they can’t.

 And yet … we know